 Support for the introduction of a data dictionary

 Visualization of data maintenance processes (creation, modification, enhancement, blocking, deletion, ...)

 Definition of the working model for process governance

 Process documentation and training of process participants

 Support in setting up data quality KPIs and a monitoring system

 Supporting the coordinated roll-out with the SAP S/4HANA migration

 A stable strategic foundation can provide the best possible support for the challenge of operational data management and maintenance.
-This foundation for master data management in the company is called data governance.
+This foundation for data management in the company is called data governance.